jborjon/jborjon.github.io/portfolio/top-ai-trends-for-2021.md

 With so many people working remotely, companies have started to look for ways to maintain some normalcy in their daily operations.
 AI has been instrumental in achieving that goal.

-And it's not only operations that have benefited from a pandemic-driven reliance on AI.
+And it’s not only operations that have benefited from a pandemic-driven reliance on AI.
 According to <a href="https://www.everestgrp.com/2020-12-10-top-artificial-intelligence-ai-trends-in-2021-in-the-news-.html" target="_blank">Alisha Mittal</a>, of the Everest Group, organizations have also leveraged it to improve the stakeholder experience.

 Combined with the preexisting drive for innovation and AI adoption, these factors have given tremendous importance to the following 10 AI trends.